 Plastic Surgery

 While larger hospitals often get the headlines, our data analysis identified severe delays in unexpected places.
-Chesterfield Royal Hospital has the worst wait for General Surgery in the country (59 weeks).
-Blackpool Teaching Hospitals has one of the worst Gynaecology waits (54.1 weeks).
+Chesterfield Royal Hospital has the worst wait for General Surgery in the country (58.5 weeks).
+Milton Keynes has now overtaken Liverpool Women's for Gynaecology delays (53.8 weeks).

 This underscores why checking your specific local trust is vital.
 You cannot assume a "good" hospital is good for everything.
 A trust might be excellent at Cardiac care but failing in Orthopaedics.